 There are three types of accepted special diets:

 Medical conditions such as pregnancy, heart disease, and diabetes may require specific diets to maintain or improve the prisoner’s wellbeing.
-Medical specialized diets may not be immediately recognized and may require a doctor’s note or approval.
+These specialized diets may not be immediately recognized and may require a doctor’s note or approval.

 Religious or Spiritual Diets